zimaxnet/orb-game/README.md

 ## 🆕 Changelog

+### 2024-07-17
+- **MAJOR UPDATE**: Positive News system now fetches, stores, and serves fresh, positive news stories by category from Perplexity Sonar, with TTS audio, using MongoDB for caching and fast response.
+See new API endpoint `/api/orb/positive-news/:category`.

 ### 2024-07-16
 - Added a new **Memory Trivia** mini-game accessible from the Control Panel.
 Compete with yourself by guessing answers from your past conversations!